Best Places For Muck Diving

 This country's 7107 islands make it the second-largest archipelago in the world, and its diversity of species is legendary.

 In Dauin, the car wrecks and concrete blocks of artificial reefs are home to cuttlefish, octopus, seahorses, frogfish, and ghost pipefish.
-On the nearby sandy bottom, mollusks like Wonderpus, Blue-ringed Octopus, Mimic Octopus, and Flamboyant Cuttlefish show off their color-changing and shape-changing prowess.
+On the nearby sandy bottom, molluscs like Wonderpus, Blue-ringed Octopus, Mimic Octopus, and Flamboyant Cuttlefish show off their color-changing and shape-changing prowess.

 Cabilao in Bohol has a slope and plateau full of stargazers, crocodile snake-eels, scorpionfish, and Cabilao's holy trinity (pygmy seahorses, ghost pipefish, and sea moths).
 In Moalboal, Pescador Island's night dive displays scurrying crabs, tons of nudibranchs, cuttlefish, and eels.